Sarah Reckhow

 Sarah Reckhow is a Professor in the Department of Political Science at Michigan State University.
 Her research and teaching interests include urban politics, education policy, and nonprofits and philanthropy.

-Her newest book, written with Jeffrey Henig and Rebecca Jacobsen, is Outside Money in School Board Elections: The Nationalization of Education Politics.
+Her most recent book, written with Jeffrey Henig and Rebecca Jacobsen, is Outside Money in School Board Elections: The Nationalization of Education Politics.
 Outside Money received the Dennis Judd Best Book Award from the Urban Politics Section of the American Political Science Association.
 Her first book, Follow the Money: How Foundation Dollars Change Public School Politics, examines the role of major foundations, such as the Gates Foundation, in urban school reform.
-Reckhow was awarded a research grant from the W.T.
-Grant Foundation (with Megan Tompkins-Stange) to study the use of research evidence in the development of teacher quality policy debates.
-She has recently published articles in the Political BehaviorEducational Evaluation and Policy Analysis, Urban Affairs Review, and Policy Studies Journal.
+Sarah was recently awarded a research grant from the Spencer Foundation (with Matt Nelsen, Andrea Benjamin, Abigail Dym, Anne-Lise Halvorsen, and Jane Lo) to study how local civic education curriculum in Detroit and Chicago can shape students’ interest and engagement with local politics.
+She has recently published articles in State Politics & Policy Quarterly, Political Behavior, Educational Evaluation and Policy Analysis, and Urban Affairs Review.